Best travel insurance for backcountry skiing?

 At Insure4Less we are proud to provide cheap travel insurance options for off piste activities, so that no matter how high a thrill you’re seeking, you’ll be looked after if something goes wrong.

 It’s absolutely critical however, that you always take steps to ensure your safety when snowboarding or skiing off piste.
-Going with a fully qualified local guide is highly recommended, but at the very least, you should go with a competent travelling companion and make sure a third party knows where you plan to be on that particular day.
+Going with a fully qualified local guide is highly recommended, but at the very least, you should go with a competent traveling companion and make sure a third party knows where you plan to be on that particular day.
 You should never ski or snowboard off piste alone.

 It does not, however, cover you for off-piste backcountry skiing in North America or Canada.